 If you haven't brushed your dog's teeth before, have them checked by your veterinarian.
 You may need to have them professionally cleaned first to remove the tartar.
 Brushing can't remove tartar or plaque below the bumline.
 Also, brushing teeth when there is accumulated tartar and inflamed gums can be painful for your dog, and may cause bleeding of the gums, which allows bacteria to enter the blood stream and damage the heart, kidneys, and other organs.

 Brushing isn't hard if you have the right tools.
 For small dogs and cats, we recommend the finger toothbrushes.
 For larger dogs, a pet toothbrush will help you reach those harder to get to back teeth.
 Make sure you use a pet toothpaste – human toothpastes are not designed to be swallowed and can upset your pet's stomach.
-We especially like our enzymatic Tartar Control toothpaste.
+We especially like this enzymatic toothpaste.

 You can complement your toothbrushing with dental treats and toys and use dental rinses like our Dental Cleans liquid or spray to decrease the bacteria level in the mouth.

 Q & A

 I've never brushed my dog's teeth before and would like to start.
 How do I begin?